 The Chair will not allow any witnesses to be questioned aggressively.
 What you say may, however, be tested in questioning, as a matter of fairness to others.
-For example, you may be asked what you have to say about evidence given by other witnesses, or about what appears in records.
+For example, you may be asked for your response to evidence given by other witnesses, or to what appears in documents.